 A lack of balance in your work ethic is a sign that you’re not a serious leader.

-When you fail to plan your long-term strategies, it is impossible to focus on even basic tasks.
+When you fail to organize things or over-plan your long-term strategies, it is impossible to focus on even basic tasks.

 It is either impossible for you to set priorities or you easily get distracted by unimportant matters.